-The Scheduling Authorization will indicate how to schedule your examination appointment with Prometric as well as the dates during which testing is available.
-Appointment times are first come, first serve, so schedule your appointment as soon as you receive your Scheduling Authorization in order to maximize your chance of testing at your preferred location and on your preferred date.
-Candidates who wait until the last minute run the risk of missing out on their preferred date, time, and testing center.
-Candidates unable to schedule an appointment will forfeit their fees.
+Follow the steps on your Scheduling Authorization to schedule your examination appointment with Prometric.

+Appointment times are first-come, first-served, so schedule your appointment as soon as you receive your Scheduling Authorization.
+Candidates who wait until the last minute run the risk of missing out on their preferred date, time, and/or testing center.
+Candidates who fail to schedule an appointment will forfeit their fees.